 Instructions

 Step 1: Peel and core the zucchini.
-Slice in half lengthways, then chop thinly.
-Add with the sliced peaches, sweetener, lemon juice and melted butter to your baking dish and toss to combine.
+Slice it in half lengthways, then chop it thinly.
+Add the zucchini pieces, the sliced peaches, sweetener, lemon juice and melted butter to the baking dish and toss to combine.

-Step 2: Combine all ingredients for the crumble topping in a mixing bowl.
-Press together some of the dough so you've got large clumps.
-That way you're getting that drop biscuit texture.
+Step 2: Combine all ingredients for the crumble topping in a large mixing bowl.
+Press together some of the dough to form large clumps.
+That way, you're getting that drop biscuit texture.

-Step 3: Spoon the topping over the base.
+Step 3: Spoon the topping over the peach filling.
 Sprinkle golden erythritol on top.
 Bake in the oven until the filling is soft and the topping crisp.

-Core the zucchini.
-I made a test without doing so.
+I made this recipe once without coring the zucchini.
 This version produced A LOT of liquid and made the crumble topping soggy.
 Definitely remove the seeds from the zucchini!

 Cover.
-Once the topping is golden brown, loosely cover the cobbler with a sheet of aluminium foil.
-This way, it does not burn.
+Once the topping is golden brown, loosely cover the cobbler with a sheet of aluminium foil for the remainder of the baking time in the oven.
+This way, the biscuit topping does not over-brown or burn.

 Rest.
-Let the cobbler rest before serving so the filling can thicken.
+Let the cobbler rest before serving so the filling can thicken as it cools.

 For a dairy-free peach cobbler recipe use coconut oil instead of the butter.